eksctl-io/eksctl/CONTRIBUTING.md

  * new code and tests follow the conventions in old code and tests
  * a good commit message (see below)

-In general, we will merge a PR once two maintainers have endorsed it.
+In general, we will merge a PR once a maintainer has reviewed and approved it.
 Trivial changes (e.g., corrections to spelling) may get waved through.
 For substantial changes, more people may become involved, and you might get asked to resubmit the PR or divide the changes into more than one PR.